 Hope you enjoy Future Blog!

-My passion is to apply the UN's Sustainable Development Goals to build long-term value, impact, and ESG strategy in direct & public investments across emerging & developed markets at Bodhi Vajra.
+My passion is to apply the UN's Sustainable Development Goals to build long-term value in direct & public investments across emerging & developed markets at Bodhi Vajra.

 I joined TBRC as a result of seeing the July 2012 premiere of the documentary film "Digital Dharma."
 Inspired by the life of Gene Smith, I had to be a part of the ongoing efforts to sustain and expand his extraordinary digital preservation of Tibetan texts which led to me becoming the Director of Sustainability from 2012 to 2015.